dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

 and getting familiar with the tool.
 The following workflow execution tutorials will cover all steps for using AGC once it has been `installed <https://aws.github.io/amazon-genomics-cli/docs/getting-started/installation/>`_.

 Tutorial topics
 ----------------
-The following WDL workflow tutorials will covering deploying the proper infrastructure using AGC.
+The following WDL workflow tutorials will cover:

-1. Deploy an AGC project and context
+1. Deploying an AGC project and context
-2. Configure the Dockstore CLI to communicate with AGC infrastructure
+2. Configuring the Dockstore CLI to communicate with AGC infrastructure
 3. Launching a workflow

 .. note::